-- Sunken Ponds, other impacts during iii.
-Native endemic plans should not be chance find water small storage implementation may also removed as far as possible, cutting procedures structures, be caused due to improper existing natural vegetation such as - Drainage line construction methods or large trees / fruit trees and those that treatment other practices leading to have landscape value should be - Vegetation cover on long-term slope instability, preserved whenever possible, if they treated and reclaimed changes in flow, or do not offer security risks while land such as grasses deposition of soil, silt in carrying out soil and water and trees on S&WC water bodies. conservation works. measures iv.
-Failures of structures such iv.
-Implement buffer strips of - Adoption of silvi- as check dams. undisturbed vegetation along streams pature model v.
-Techniques of to slow flows, allow suspended - Fuel wood and energy implementation land sediments to settle out, and plantations levelling, contour bunding, ultimately reduce siltation of streams. - shelter belts and wind bench terracing may cause v.
-To avoid any sediment-laden run off breaks etc. soil redistribution and that could adversely impact slope morphology changes, watercourses, it would be important to like, causing rerouting and install sediment control structures concentration of runoff and where needed, to slow or redirect drainage water. runoff and trap sediment until vi.
-On more than 20 percent vegetation is established. degree slopes, terraces, if vi.
-All measures should be taken to they are not well designed, allow the normal flow of the maintained or adapted to streams to be involved in the project the conditions of climate, so as not to affect the vitality of soil, and slope more ecosystems that depend on these rainfall infiltrate, and, flows downstream including under intense and sediment transport and circulation. prolonged rainfall soil vii.
-To avoid erosion around the small moisture conditions check dams, the community should triggering landslides and plant grasses and shrubs around the collapse of the same structure. terraces. sudeture. terraces.
+- iii.
+Native endemic plans should not be removed as far as possible, cutting existing natural vegetation such as large trees / fruit trees and those that have landscape value should be preserved whenever possible, if they do not offer security risks while carrying out soil and water conservation works. - iv.
+Implement buffer strips of undisturbed vegetation along streams to slow flows, allow suspended sediments to settle out, and ultimately reduce siltation of streams. - v.
+To avoid any sediment-laden runoff that could adversely impact watercourses, it would be important to install sediment control structures where needed, to slow or redirect runoff and trap sediment until vegetation is established. - vi.
+All measures should be taken to allow the normal flow of the streams to be involved in the project so as not to affect thevitality of ecosystems that depend on these flows downstream including sediment transport and circulation. - vii.
+To avoid erosion around the small chance find procedures moisture conditions check dams, the community should triggering landslides and plant grasses and shrubs around the collapse of the same structure. terraces.
 Afforestation i.
 Afforestation has a key role to i.
 Improper selection of i.
 Community will follow COM on EG 1.1-1.3 - Tree plantation play in improved natural tree/vegetative species may Afforestation measures Site Selection - Silvipasture resource and environmental cause decrease of ecological ii.
 Local native species of vegetation shall guidelines Development management.
 The most adaptability and stability of be selected for the planting and EG 6.1- 6.21 - Homestead significant environmental role the landscape restoration of the natural landscape, Afforestation plantations of afforestation is its potential ii.
-Changes in the species native and a mixed arrangement of measures - Vegetation cover erosion control, protection of composition of the area, species should be planted to EG 6.22-6.33 on treated and surface water quality, when exotic fast growing minimise disease attack.
+Changes in the species native and a mixed arrangement of measures - Vegetation cover erosion control, protection of composition of the area, species should be planted to EG 6.22-6.36 on treated and surface water quality, when exotic fast growing minimise disease attack.
 Maintenance reclaimed land biodiversity enhancement, and species are used to iii.
 No invasive or exotic species would be of Plantations such as grasses and even landscape aesthetics. showcase success resulting used for planting in sacred groves.
 E.G 7.1- 7.8 trees on S&WC ii.
 Reforestation or afforestation of in threat to indigenous iv.
 For highly degraded shifting cultivation Forest Fire measures open land significantly reduces species. areas, sylvicultural methods forest- management Sediment discharge may be iii.
 Possibility of fallow management is a good option to EG 9.1 - 9.7 significantly which may result firewood/timber extraction restore soil moisture balance.
 Chance Find in less severe flooding from the afforestation plots v.
 The risks of contamination will be procedure iii.
-Stabilization of hill slopes raised through project minimized by not using chemical EG 10.1-10.6 iv.
+Stabilization of hill slopes raised through project minimized by not using chemical EG 10.1-10.7 iv.
 Restoration of degraded lands interventions and fertilizers and pesticides.
 Polythene Pollution v.
 Increased carbon sequestration community continuous tubes/bags will be collected after use management vi.
 Reduced pressure on natural dependence on use of and recycled to limit the need for E.G 11.1- forests as provisions of fuel- firewood due to assured more tubes/bags.
 11.3 wood will help communities supply. vi.
 Fuelwood/ energy plantations can be Environment meet their energy demands iv.
 Nursery operations undertaken as afforestation in Health and vii.
-Protection of streams from involving the use of wastelands, and community Safety erosion fertilizers and polythene arrangements for with equity and management arrangements for with equity and
+Protection of streams from involving the use of wastelands, and community Safety erosion fertilizers and polythene arrangements for with equity and management